Elquintas/conversational_teddy/README.md

 ## Installation

 Marvin uses poetry as a dependency manager.
-If you do not have poetry installed in your system, please refer to petry's installation guide.
+If you do not have poetry installed in your system, please refer to poetry's installation guide.
 In order to properly build the virtual environment, run the following command:

 ```sh